 - Before I started selling courses, I wanted to just dip my toes in the water and try it out.
 Teachable makes that very easy, since it has a free plan.
-In this free plan, you already have many possibilities – you can upload unlimited videos, create unlimited courses and have unlimited students.
-When you sell more than three courses a month or so, it’s smarter to change to a paid plan, but when you first start out making courses, it’s all very relaxed.
+In this free plan, you already have many possibilities – you can create a course, upload unlimited videos, and have unlimited students.
 You don’t need to spend money when you’re not earning it yet.
 So if you’d like to just take a look and see how it works, I’d encourage you to sign up for a free plan.

 Putting it all together: I’m very glad that I’m hosting my courses on Teachable, so I would absolutely advise you to sign up for a free account, if you’re only slightly playing with the idea of creating a course.